Tusuf/Snipping-Tool/README.md

 # Snipping-Tool
 🏷️ A standalone, no data collection, user-friendly Snipping Tool.

-🔗 PNG and JPG support
+🔗 PNG and JPG support.

-⚙️ Open the settings menu with CTRL + N
+⚙️ Open the settings menu with CTRL + N.